AroraShreshth/wasender/docs/channel.md

 Sending a message to a WhatsApp Channel utilizes the existing generic `wasender.send()` method.
 The key differences compared to sending a message to a regular user or group are:

-1.  **Recipient (`to` field):** The `to` field in the message payload must be the unique **Channel ID** (also known as Channel JID).
+1.  **Recipient (`to` field):** The `to` field in the message payload must be the unique **Channel ID**.
 This typically looks like `12345678901234567890@newsletter`.
 2.  **Message Type Restriction:** Currently, the Wasender API **only supports sending text messages** to channels.
 Other message types (images, videos, documents, etc.) are not supported for channels at this time via this method.

 ## Prerequisites

 1.  **Obtain a Channel ID:** You need the specific ID of the channel you want to send a message to.
-The API documentation suggests that one way to obtain a Channel ID is by listening for the `message.upsert` webhook event, as this event data for messages originating from a channel will include the channel's JID.
+The API documentation suggests that one way to obtain a Channel ID is by listening for the `message.upsert` webhook event, as this event data for messages originating from a channel will include the channel's ID.
 2.  **SDK Initialization:** Ensure the Wasender SDK is correctly initialized in your project as shown in other documentation examples (e.g., `messages.md` or `contacts.md`).

 ## How to Send a Message to a Channel